Menlo Park in Tucson in Pima County, Arizona — The American Mountains (Southwest)

 Erected 2014.

 Topics.
-This historical marker is listed in this topic list: Native Americans.
+This historical marker is listed in this topic list: Indigenous Peoples and Communities.
 A significant historical year for this entry is 1692.

 Location.
 32° 12.401′ N, 110° 59.5′ W. Marker is in Tucson, Arizona, in Pima County.
-Marker is at the intersection of South Grande Avenue and Mission Road, on the right when traveling south on South Grande Avenue.
+It is in Menlo Park.
+It is at the intersection of South Grande Avenue and Mission Road, on the right when traveling south on South Grande Avenue.
 Marker is on the northwest corner.
 Touch for map.
-Marker is in this post office area: Tucson AZ 85745, United States of America.
+Marker is at or near this postal address: 400 S Mission Rd, Tucson AZ 85713, United States of America.
 Touch for directions.